-The Acacia Park CSO Drainage District applied for and received a grant to further develop an Asset Management Plan (AMP) for its combined sewerage collection and treatment system through the Michigan Department of Environmental Quality's (MDEQ) Stormwater, Wastewater and Asset Management (SAW) program.
+The Oakland County Resources Commissioner (WRC) on behalf of the Village of Lake Orion (Village) applied for and received a grant to further develop an Asset Management Plan (AMP) for its sanitary system through the Michigan Department of Environmental Quality's (MDEQ) Stormwater, Wastewater and Asset Management (SAW) program.
 Because the SAW program was funded through monies appropriated for water quality, other related infrastructure systems, such as drinking water, were not eligible for funding through the grant, but are considered in analysis and recommendations where appropriate.

-The Acacia Park CSO Drainage District was established pursuant to Chapter 20 of the Michigan Drain Code of 1956.
-As such, it is governed by the Drainage Board of the Acacia Park CSO Drainage District and the is operated and maintained by the Oakland County Water Resources Commissioner (WRC) in accordance with applicable provisions of the Drain Code.
+The Village's sanitary sewer system is owned by the Village and is operated and maintained by the Oakland County Water Resources Commissioner (WRC.)
 The WRC has various tools used to manage the assets it owns or operates and maintains, including a GIS geodatabase, collaborative asset management system, hydraulic models, condition assessment methods, risk and prioritization models, capacity studies, asset deterioration models, and an operating and capital improvement project prioritization model.
 These tools are used to guide the short and long-term strategies for WRC to operate the various systems in a sustainable manner that meets the required level of service, with a focus on prioritizing assets that are most critical and being cost-effective.
 The funding strategy for each fund is also evaluated annually through WRC's "Long-Term Plan" (LRP) process that includes a review of the current rate structure, fund balances and anticipated future funding needs.